Faylixe/wage/Part I - Introduction/00 - Introduction.md

 As a software engineer, it is hard to keep up with all existing field since technology grows fast, faster than you learn.
 Back at the time when i was a student, i would never imagine having free SSL certificate.
 Neural network in machine learning wasn't the reference in research as well as in the industry.
 In fact machine learning wasn't either.
-Developping short piece of software and plug it to make a complex microservice oriented architecture, using container, the cloud.
+Developping short pieces of software and plug them together in order to make a complex microservice oriented architecture, using container, the cloud.
 That was only 5 years ago.

 You get specialized in some field(s), draw your career path, and as long as you progress through it, some concepts get lost in road.
 Low level programming is one of them, and when you hear about programming a